 Condition Ceiling less than 3.5 meters high Ceiling greater than 3.5 meters high Limited number of monitors Place monitors near the highest part of the wall, approximately 0.5 meters from the ceiling.
+Repeat at 5-10 meter horizontal intervals. and then another sensor hear the midholint of Capacity for multiple sensors Place one monitor approximately 0.5 meters from the ceiling, and then another at 1.2-1.5 meters from the ground.
 Repeat at 5-10 meter horizontal intervals.
-Capacity for multiple sensors Place one monitor approximately 0.5 meters from the ceiling, and then another at 1.2-1.5 meters from the ground.
-Repeat at 5-10 meter horizontal intervals.
 Place one monitor starting at 1.2-1.5 meters from the ground and add additional sensors every 2 meters up the wall until reaching approximately 0.5 meters from the ceiling.
 Repeat at 5-10 meter horizontal intervals.
+Storage facilities with extreme temperature ranges Consider placing monitors starting at 0.2 meters from the floor if extreme temperature changes are expected.